Front-End Optimization: How to Improve Website Performance

 While technically not a front-end issue, server-side performance can impact the overall performance of a website.
 Slow server response times can delay the loading of HTML documents, which in turn delays all subsequent resource loading and rendering.

 In the quest to optimize website performance, measuring and monitoring are indispensable.
 The right tools not only highlight areas of improvement but also provide insights into how changes affect overall site performance.
-This chapter explores essential tools that every developer should use to assess the performance of front-end code, ensuring that your website delivers a seamless user experience.
+This chapter explores essential tools that every developer should use to test front end performance, ensuring that your website delivers a seamless user experience.

 Google Lighthouse